Ms-Manojj/Rental-car-service-program/README.md

 Code:
 first we have a form - customer will fill the form with the required details then we will show the total amount per select car -- (per car rent will be 5000).
-If the customer is intratest to If the customer is interested in renting a car, we will proceed for further processing.
+If the customer is interested in renting a car, we will proceed for further processing.

 We will also update the data in our server if all the cars are hired